heroku/heroku-deploy/README.md

 ### Customizing your deployment

-You can include additional files in your slug with the `--include` option.
+You can include additional files in your slug with the `--includes` option.

 ```
 heroku deploy:war --war myapp.war --includes newrelic.jar:newrelic.xml